Mohammed-islam0907/learning-devops/AWS/README.md

 - Allows data to be stored even after termination
 - They are bound to specific availability zone
 - Free tier: 30 GB free EBS storage - SSD

+## AMI (Amazon Machine Image)

+- Customisation of an EC2 instance (templates)
+- You add your own software, coniguration, OS, monitoring....
+- Faster boot time because all your software is pre-packaged
+- Can automate the setup of multiple EC2 instances with the same configuration, saving time

+## EFS (Elastic File System)

+- Managed network file system (NFS) that can be mounted on multiple EC2 instances
+- Scalable - grows as you add data